-- 1. Increasing the differential inductor helps reduce the applied peak current, but it also slightly increases the overcurrent pulse width.
-Using an inductor with a higher serial parasitic resistance has an even bigger impact to reduce the peak current but at the price of higher power losses during normal operation. - 2.
-Adding a varistor at Line input helps reduce the peak voltage applied to the circuit, and so the overcurrent as well.
-The lower the voltage rating of the varistor and the higher the varistor diameter, the better is the voltage clamping and the bridge devices surge current reduction.
+- 1. Increasing the differential inductor will help reduce the applied peak current, but it will also slightly increase the overcurrent pulse width.
+Using an inductor with a higher serial parasitic resistance will have an even bigger impact to reduce the peak current but at the price of higher power losses during normal operation. - 2.
+Adding a varistor at Line input will help reduce the peak voltage applied to the circuit, and so the overcurrent as well.
+The lower the voltage rating of the varistor and the higher the varistor diameter, the better will be the voltage clamping and the bridge devices surge current reduction.